platipusica/AssetInventoryMSAccess/README.md

 https://msaccess.herokuapp.com/

-What we see is completely automated Application from below DB model.
-No additional development, however it is still in WIP.
+What we see is a no-code Application from below DB model.
+No additional coding is needed, however it is still in WIP.

-The App database design after automated conversion to Sqlite3 with ESF database migration toolkit and imported to Jam.py:

 ![MS Access Database](https://github.com/platipusica/AssetInventoryMSAccess/blob/master/images/MSAssetInv.png)